 Evie starts to take long walks in the park.
 She begins to notice things.
 Things she would never have noticed if she’d had her Blackberry in hand.
 For she would have been consulting social media every few minutes.

 Technology is a wondrous thing.
-But not if it takes the place of living.
+But not if it takes the place of living in the present.

 No longer does she Google everything about a potential date.
 She wings it.